Pedro Vasquez Perdomo, et al., v. Noem, et al.

 George Anibowei—a U.S. citizen and licensed attorney based in Dallas, Texas—was repeatedly stopped and questioned by Customs and Border Protection (CBP) officers when returning to the United States from international travel.
 On several such occasions, CBP officers also searched Anibowei’s cellphone and copied the cellphone’s contents without a warrant.
 CBP conducted these nonconsensual searches of Anibowei’s cellphone in accordance with CBP and ICE internal directives that permit the search of electronic devices at the border without individualized suspicion.

 On January 17, 2020, Anibowei appealed the district court’s decision, asking the Fifth Circuit to rule on whether searching a cellphone without exigent circumstances or a warrant violates the Fourth Amendment, even if said search is conducted at the U.S. border.
 On December 3, 2020, the Fifth Circuit heard oral argument in this case.
-No opinion has been issued.
+On June 19, 2023, the Fifth Circuit released its decision affirming the denial of the preliminary injunction, finding that Anibowei did not show a substantial risk of irreparable harm.
+The court also declined to review the district court’s denial of Anibowei’s motion for summary judgment for lack of jurisdiction, and so did not rule on the question of whether the search violated the Fourth Amendment.

 Documents